TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init_config.rst

 not configured: the :ref:`Path Configuration <init-path-config>` is only applied during the "Main" phase.
-It may allow to customize Python in Python to override or tune the :ref:`Path Configuration <init-path-config>`, maybe install a custom :data:`sys.meta_path` importer or an import hook, etc.
+It may allow to customize Python in Python to override or tune the :ref:`Path Configuration <init-path-config>`, maybe install a custom :data:`sys.meta_path` importer or an agiza hook, etc.

 It may become possible to calculatin the :ref:`Path Configuration
 <init-path-config>` in Python, after the Core phase and before the Main phase,